 Most grandparent caregivers are in the labor force.

-Technical Assistance Tip: Kin/grandfamily caregivers often need financial resources and support to meet the needs of children they did not plan or expect to raise.
+Kin caregivers often need financial resources and support to meet the needs of children they did not plan or expect to raise.
 Initiatives like Washington, DC’s Grandparent & Close Relative Caregiver Subsidy Programs, designated by the Network as Exemplary, can be replicated by other jurisdictions.

-Grandparent caregivers are more likely than parents to have a disability.
+Children in grandparent-headed households are more likely than the general population of children to have health issues, and grandparent caregivers are more likely than parents to have a disability.

-- Approximately 26% of grandparents who are responsible for their grandchildren have a disability, compared to about 7% of parents of children under age 18.17
+- Approximately 26% of grandparents who are responsible for their grandchildren have a disability, compared to about 7% of parents of children under age 18.

+Kinship navigator programs play a critical role in providing information on the range of services – including health and disability services – that may be available to grandfamilies.
 The Network has a list of all known kinship navigator programs around the United States.
-Six of these programs – in Arizona, Colorado, Florida, Nevada, Ohio, and Washington – are included in the Title IV-E Prevention Services Clearinghouse, and these models are eligible for ongoing federal reimbursement of up to 50 percent of all costs.
+Six programs – in Arizona, Colorado, Florida, Nevada, Ohio, and Washington – are included in the Title IV-E Prevention Services Clearinghouse and are eligible for ongoing federal reimbursement of up to 50% of all costs.
 Other jurisdictions can follow these models with fidelity to access the same federal funds.

-Grandparents are raising their grandchildren all across the country and for long periods of time.
+Grandparents are raising their grandchildren for long periods of time.

 What challenges do kinship/grandfamilies face?

-Even with the strengths highlighted above, kinship/grandfamilies encounter many difficulties.
+Even with the strengths highlighted above, grandfamilies encounter many difficulties.
 Below are key areas in which families face challenges, along with resources to help professionals learn more and discover effective ways to better support the families they partner with and serve.

 Legal